 MLFF has supported initiatives against xenophobia, homophobia, sexism and other projects for social rights and benefits.
 Its focus is media and public spaces and their coming project has to do with the re-activation of an abandoned kiosk (periptero) in the center of Athens.

 For the periptero project, Mara Karayanni and John Colenbrander are responsible for the organization and Viki Semou for support and advice.

-Media Liberation Front/Feminism (MLFF) was formed by Viki Semou and Mara Karagianni in February 2011 in order to put their work in the service of the political and cultural actions they wanted to support or initiate.
+Media Liberation Front/Feminism (MLFF) was formed by Viki Semou and Mara Karayanni in February 2011 in order to put their work in the service of the political and cultural actions they wanted to support or initiate.
 Concerned not about the lack of women’s representation and reporting in the media, but about their lack in development of the medium itself – MLFF put together a media tool by women for everyone.
-This tool started off with a customized shopping cart and at present has taken the form of a caisson.
+This tool started off with a customized shopping cart and at present has taken the form of a mobile meida box.

 It is equipped with the following devices: